understructure/AWSBigDataSpecialtyExamPrep/Domain_4_-_Analysis/Redshift_Workload_Management.md

 * Timeout

-* Priority is more queue based, can’t assign, say, priorities of 1-10 to 10 queries
+* Priority is more queue based, rather than job or query based... can’t assign, say, priorities of 1-10 to 10 queries

 * WLM Queue Assignment